MFA Adds a Second Verification Step: True. Here’s Why.

 Credential stuffing and brute-force attacks are automated assaults where hackers use bots to try thousands of stolen or guessed password combinations.
 These attacks prey on the common habit of password reuse across different services.
 MFA renders these tactics almost completely ineffective.
 Even if an attacker has a valid password from another data breach, they are stopped cold when prompted for a second factor they don’t possess.
 Research from Microsoft shows just how critical this protection is, finding that 99.9% of compromised accounts did not use multi-factor authentication.

-Defending Against AI Attacks and Deepfakes
+Can MFA Defend Against AI Attacks and Deepfakes?

 The rise of AI has introduced new threats, including sophisticated bots and deepfakes designed to mimic legitimate users and bypass basic security.
 To counter this, modern MFA is also evolving.
 Advanced solutions now incorporate adaptive and continuous authentication, which monitors user behavior throughout a session, not just at login.
 By leveraging AI technology to analyze signals like typing speed, location, and device patterns, these systems can detect and block non-human or suspicious activity in real time.
 This ensures that even if an AI-powered attacker gets past the initial login, their unusual behavior will trigger security alerts and prevent them from causing damage.